Joonsoo/nurikabe-solver/README.md

 sbt "run quiz.txt"
 ```

-NOTE: this solver is currently not very fast to solve difficult quizzes (such as quiz3.txt or quiz4.txt)
+NOTE: this solver is not very fast to solve difficult quizzes (such as quiz3.txt or quiz4.txt)